Skip to main content

 Funding

 The authors declare that financial support was received for the research, authorship, and/or publication of this article.
-This research was funded by the Ministry of Health and Social Services of Quebec (research grant MP-35-2021-659), the University of Montreal (scholarship) and the Canadian Association of MAiD Assessors and Providers (research grant).
+This research was funded by the Ministry of Health and Social Services of Quebec (research grant MP-35-2021-659), the Research Institutes of Canada (EG4 179448), the University of Montreal (scholarship) and the Canadian Association of MAiD Assessors and Providers (research grant).

 Conflict of Interest